Prostate Cancer: Symptoms

 As prostate cancer progresses, some people have symptoms.
 But others don’t.
 Here's a look at 13 signs to watch for.

-In its early stages, prostate cancer doesn’t usually cause any symptoms.
+In its early stages, prostate cancer doesn't usually cause any symptoms.
 The only way to know you have it is through a screening test.
 This is one of the advantages to following screening guidelines.
-As with any cancer, the earlier it’s found the sooner you can discuss treatment options with your healthcare provider.
+As with any cancer, the earlier it's found the sooner you can discuss treatment choices with your doctor.

 13 warning signs to watch for